 This cultural contradiction is currently top of mind as intensive parenting, remote schooling, and pandemic conditions collide.
 However, Mother Media argues that, far from only being a recent concern, fears about what technology is doing to children have driven pediatric and social panics over the last century.
 The book explores the American century’s tense relationship to how and why we include technology in one of our most intimate bonds: that between parent and child.

-Mother Media: Technology in the American Family has been recognized by the Society for the History of Technology, which awarded Zeavin the 2021 Brooke Hindle Award for this project.
+Mother Media: Hot and Cool Parenting in the 20th Century has been recognized by the Society for the History of Technology, which awarded Zeavin the 2021 Brooke Hindle Award for this project.